Gepardi-dot/ku-online/README.md

-# KU-ONLINE Marketplace Starter
+# KU-ONLINE Marketplace Frontend

-This is a Next.js starter project for building the KU-ONLINE marketplace.
-It's configured with a modern frontend stack and is ready for backend integration.
+This is a Next.js frontend project for the KU-ONLINE marketplace.
+It features a modern UI with mock data and is designed to work with any backend service.

 ## Tech Stack